OW-HGR/Debt-and-investment-quarterly/README.md

 |LA_3|Var3|i|
 </td></tr> </table>

 The coverage date is then added to each input table.
-The 20 input tables are then stacked into one table, 5 x 216,321.
+The 20 input tables are then stacked into one table.

 ### Step 2: standardise coding of entities and variables
+The second script `02 debt standardise.R` deals with the issue of stylistic variation between releases.
+First, a lookup table is loaded that contains all the variations of the names of LAs that was found in previous releases of the debt and investment series, and their standardised form.
+This lookup is included in this repo.
+Here is a sample:

 |original_LA_name|continuity_LA_name|
 |---|---|